 The three main subjects that appear on the DAT are:

-Pay special attention in these classes and keep your notes organized.
+Pay special attention to these classes and keep your notes organized.
 Feel free to look back on assignments for your science-based classes as well, as they can provide helpful information and even feedback from your professors.

 As you begin studying, be sure to identify your strengths and weaknesses and spend your study time accordingly.
 Taking a diagnostic test before you even start studying is a great way to see which areas you should focus on while studying.